lfpazevedo/linearsim/content/post/kurtosis-post.md

 aliases:
 thumbnail: images/kurtosis.png
 ---
+#### We can go beyond the traditional covariance matrix when building a portfolio.

 Financial price return distributions are not Gaussian.
 Extreme events occur far more often than predicted by the normal curve, and human behavior (particularly panic selling) amplifies downside moves, making the distribution of returns left-skewed.

 During these extreme events, volatility measures spike.
 Therefore, adding volatility derivatives (futures, swaps, or even straddles and strangles) to your portfolio can help capture diversification benefits in the higher moments of the distribution.